mitogen-hq/mitogen/docs/howitworks.rst

     :py:meth:`call_with_deadline() <econtext.master.Context.call_with_deadline>`,
     imports ``mod_name``, then attempts to execute
     `class_name.func_name(\*args, \**kwargs)`.

+.. data:: econtext.core.ADD_ROUTE

+    Receives `(target_id, via_id)` integer tuples, describing how messages arriving at this context on any Stream should be forwarded on the stream associated with the Context `via_id` such that they are eventually delivered to the target Context.

+    This message is necessary to inform intermediary contexts of the existence of a downstream Context, as they do not otherwise parse traffic they are fowarding to their downstream contexts that may cause new contexts to be established.

+    Given a chain `master -> ssh1 -> sudo1`, no `ADD_ROUTE` message is
+    necessary, since :py:class:`econtext.core.Router` in the `ssh` context can arrange to update its routes while setting up the new slave during `proxy_connect()`.

+    However, given a chain like `master -> ssh1 -> sudo1 -> ssh2 -> sudo2`,
+    `ssh1` requires an `ADD_ROUTE` for `ssh2`, and both `ssh1` and `sudo1`
+    require an `ADD_ROUTE` for `sudo2`, as neither directly dealt with its establishment.

 Additional handles are created to receive the result of every function call triggered by :py:meth:`call_with_deadline() <econtext.master.Context.call_with_deadline>`.